Driving with defective tyres solicitors

-If you are caught with more than one defective tyre on the same occasion, you could receive 3 points for each separate offence.
+The minimum tread legal requirement for tire tread depth in the UK is 1.6 millimetres (mm) across the central three-quarters of the tire’s width and around the entire circumference.
+If you are caught driving with more than one defective tyre on the same occasion, you could receive 3 points for each separate offence.
 In these cases, we can usually persuade the court to impose only one set of 3 points on your driving licence.
 This can limit the risk of a totting up ban.

 This means that if you are offered more than one Fixed Penalty for multiple offences committed on the same occasion, you should again think very carefully before accepting and seek legal advice before deciding.
 Once you have accepted, you can’t change your mind.
 If you do want to argue that you should get only 3 points, you should not accept more than one Fixed Penalty.

-Regulations can be complicated though, so you need the help of expert motoring solicitors like the team at Richard Silver.
+Regulations can be complicated though, so you need the help of expert driving offence solicitors like the team at Richard Silver.

 Contact Richard Silver Today

 We have considerable experience of defective tyre cases, and can put forward an effective defence or mitigation for you.
 We have a very high success rate in persuading courts to avoid or reduce the number of penalty points, and this may prevent you from facing the risk of disqualification from driving.

 Simply contact us on 0161 834 9494 and we can get working on your case today, to ensure that your driving licence is not at risk.